Disentangling the Faraday rotation sky: The results

 The Galactic disk has most likely different statistical properties than the higher latitude regions, which breaks these assumptions.
 Due to the relatively small area occupied by the disk, the spectral slope inferred here will be dominated by these higher latitude regions.
-The values found for $s$ in the DM case are all somewhat close to $11/3 = 3.67$, indicating Kolmogorov turbulence in the fluctuations of the thermal electron density distribution.
-This is consistent with the `Big power-law in the sky', i.e. other tracers of the spectral slope of the nearby $\nth{}$ which have shown its Kolmogorov-like behavior over many orders of magnitude \citep{1995Armstrong, 2020Ferriere}.
+The values found for $s$ in the DM case are all somewhat close to $11/3 = 3.67$, indicating Kolmogorov turbulence in the fluctuations of the electron density distribution.
+This is consistent with the `Big power-law in the sky', i.e. other tracers of the spectral slope of the nearby $n_\mathrm{e}$ which have shown its Kolmogorov-like behavior over many orders of magnitude \citep{1995Armstrong, 2020Ferriere}.
 The spectral slope of the $\Bpw{gal}$ sky is generally flatter, which might be a result of magnetic field reversals, which introduce sharp edges in the map.
 Another possible explanation might be a spectral flattening of the 3d spectrum of the magnetic field, marking the injection scale of the Kolmogorov spectrum.
+Such an effect has been observed by \citet{1996Minter} for a high latitude region using point source RM data and H$\alpha$ derived EM data.
 The flatter-than-Kolmogorov angular spectrum observed in our case may then stem from an averaging effect over different spatial scales of this `broken' power law.
-While this is a plausible explanation, it should be noted that the thermal electron density power spectrum is also conjectured to flatten above a certain scale, albeit with some controversy about the actual value (most likely between 3 and 100 pc \citep{2020Ferriere}).
-The fact that we do observe a Kolmogorov spectrum for the $\DM{gal}$ but not for the $\Bpw{gal}$ might then point to a larger injection scale for the thermal electrons, which decreases the impact of the flatter parts on the angular spectrum.
-We note that we do not directly observe a spectral break in any of the angular power spectrum, which can be explained by the fact that different 3D scales are averaged to the same angular scales, thereby smoothing out any breaking scale.
+While this is a plausible explanation, it should be noted that the electron density power spectrum is also conjectured to flatten above a certain scale, albeit with some controversy about the actual value (most likely between 3 and 100 pc \citep{2020Ferriere}).
+The fact that we do observe a Kolmogorov spectrum for the $\DM{gal}$ but not for the $\Bpw{gal}$ might then point to a larger injection scale for turbulence in the electrons, which decreases the impact of the flatter parts on the angular spectrum.
+We note that we do not directly observe a spectral break in any of the angular power spectra, which can be explained by the fact that different 3D scales are averaged to the same angular scales, thereby smoothing out any breaking scale.